What is Enucleation?

 Evisceration is a procedure similar to enucleation, with the difference that the sclera (eye shell) is not removed.
 When indicated, evisceration is preferred as it provides better ocular motility and reduces chances of implant extrusion in the future.
 Exeneration is a more invasive procedure than Evisceration, where the entire contents of the orbit (eye socket), including the eye, are removed.
 This is usually done for select tumors or severe fungal infections.

 For more information on evisceration go to eyewiki.org.

 Causes for Surgery

 Though causes for evisceration and enucleation surgery vary from patient to patient, there are several reasons why one might need their eyeball removed.
 Sometimes, these surgeries are performed as a result of an orbital fracture that caused a severe injury to the eye that may have occurred as a result of physical activity, participating in sports, injury on the job, or due to an accident at home.
-Other causes for enucleation and evisceration surgeries include tumors, infection and diseases pertaining to the eye and genetic mutations.
+Other causes for enucleation and evisceration surgeries include tumors, infection and diseases pertaining to the eyeball and genetic mutations.

-Who Performs Enucleation & Evisceration Surgeries?
+Who Performs These Ocular Surgeries?

 If you’re a candidate of evisceration or enucleation surgery, it’s always important to visit an experienced and board certified ocular plastic surgeon to speak with them about their suggestions and best options for your different treatment options.
 Your surgeon’s membership in the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) will let you know whether or not he or she is a board certified ophthalmologist, who specializes in enucleation and evisceration, and who knows the anatomy and structure of the orbit and also has had extensive training in ophthalmic plastic reconstructive and cosmetic surgery.